There are many China market access schemes available. How can foreign investors navigate them?

 BNP Paribas has experts in all local and international access schemes who can discuss the different options, the specific requirements and the benefits of each scheme.

 What new China access schemes do you see in the future and what will be the drivers of any new scheme?

-We are preparing for the possible implementation of the ETF Connect by the end of 2018.
-However, with the current market focus on the London-Shanghai Stock Connect, the launch of the ETF Connect is not likely to happen this year.
-We expect that discussions on the ETF Connect will restart in 2019.
+We are preparing for the possible implementation of the ETF Connect in 2019.
+With the current market focus on the London-Shanghai Stock Connect, we expect that discussions on the ETF Connect will restart later this year.